;

 Major Qualification

-In order to qualify for the major, students must have received a "C" or better in at least one lower-division anthropology course (ANTH 1, ANTH 2, or ANTH 3) and have either received a "C" or better in a second lower-division anthropology course or be enrolled in a second lower-division anthropology course at the time of declaration.
+In order to qualify for the major, students must have received a "C/P" or better in at least one lower-division anthropology course (ANTH 1, ANTH 2, or ANTH 3) and have either received a "C/P" or better in a second lower-division anthropology course or be enrolled in a second lower-division anthropology course at the time of declaration.
 Transfer students should consult the Transfer Information and Policy section of this program statement.

 Appeal Process